 While pool covers have an initial cost, they can save you money in the long run by reducing your operating costs.
-In addition, many pool covers come with warranties that can save you money if something goes wrong.
-Overall, pool covers are a wise investment for any pool owner.
+In addition, many pool covers come with warranties that can save money if something goes wrong.
+Overall, pool covers are a wise investment for any swimming pool owner.

-If you would rather do it yourself, we have some great tips to get you well on your way to building your own DIY pool cover!
+If you would rather do it yourself, we have some great tips to get you on your way to building your own DIY pool cover!

 If you need more help, let me know.
 I’m always happy to help!